blakewatanabe/blakewatanabe.github.io/essays/design-patterns.md

 ## "Looking Ahead!"

 I’m very intrigued by the whole concept of design patterns, and learning about the Creational, Structural, and Behavioral design patterns.
 Although, I’m still trying to wrap my head around some of the concepts and applications of certain design patterns.
 The overall goal and meaning behind design patterns, where in layman’s terms are established resolutions for repetitive challenges in software development, is something that I never really thought about during my college career.
-Well, until now that is.
+But this is something that I'm aware of now and will continue to observed throughout the rest of my software developement career.